-The Risk Management function is well integrated into the organisational structure and in the decision-making processes of Medlife.
-The Risk Management function reports directly to the Board of Directors and can only be appointed, re-appointed or dismissed by Board of Directors.
-For details on the Risk

-Management function, it is referred to section B.1 General Information on the system of Governance.
+The Risk Management function is because of the fact that it is done by a Board member well integrated into the organisational structure and in the decision-making processes of Medlife.
+The Risk Management function reports directly to the overall Board of Directors and can only be appointed, re-appointed or dismissed by Board of Directors.
+For details on the Risk Management function, it is referred to section B.1.